cisagov/Malcolm/README.md

 * `ARKIME_ANALYZE_PCAP_THREADS` – the number of threads available to Arkime for analyzing PCAP files (default `1`)
 * `AUTO_TAG` – if set to `true`, Malcolm will automatically create Arkime sessions and Zeek logs with tags based on the filename, as described in [Tagging](#Tagging) (default `true`)
-* `BEATS_SSL` – if set to `true`, Logstash will use require encrypted communications for any external [Beats](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-beats.html)-based forwarders from which it will accept logs; if Malcolm is being used as a standalone tool then this can safely be set to `false`, but if external log feeds are to be accepted then setting it to true is recommended (default `false`)
+* `BEATS_SSL` – if set to `true`, Logstash will use require encrypted communications for any external [Beats](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-beats.html)-based forwarders from which it will accept logs (default `true`)
 * `CONNECTION_SECONDS_SEVERITY_THRESHOLD` - when [severity scoring](#Severity) is enabled, this variable indicates the duration threshold (in seconds) for assigning severity to long connections (default `3600`)
 * `EXTRACTED_FILE_CAPA_VERBOSE` – if set to `true`, all Capa rule hits will be logged; otherwise (`false`) only [MITRE ATT&CK® technique](https://attack.mitre.org/techniques) classifications will be logged
 * `EXTRACTED_FILE_ENABLE_CAPA` – if set to `true`, [Zeek-extracted files](#ZeekFileExtraction) that are determined to be PE (portable executable) files will be scanned with [Capa](https://github.com/fireeye/capa)